PADI diving course on the Great Barrier Reef

-You may visit any number of reefs including Flynn, Thetford, Milln and Pellowe Reef and see a fantastic diversity of marine life including giant clams, sea turtles, stingrays, reef sharks, an incredible variety of tropical fish and spectacular coral formations.
+A fantastic diversity of marine life, including giant clams, sea turtles, stingrays, reef sharks and spectacular coral formations.

-Night diving will introduce a whole new dimension of nocturnal sea-life.
+Also, night diving will introduce a whole new dimension of nocturnal sea life.

-You don’t want to do the theory online?
+Finally, if you would like to do the theory online?
 Then upgrade to the 5 days Learn to Dive course when booking.
-This course includes the extra day in the classroom.
+This course includes an extra day in the classroom.

 Day 1 – Training Centre

 Available from Cairns city and Northern Beaches hotels/hostels

 - 09:15 Pool training

 (Lunch not provided)

 - 13:00 Pool training

 - 16:00 Gear up at the Pro Dive Cairns Retail Shop